chimezie/mlx-tuning-fork/README.md

 If they are not specified via ``--build-prompt``, the system prompt is assumed to be specified in a table named **system_prompt**, the context is from a table named **context**, and the user prompt is from a table named **question**.

+If any of the table header name of the context is of the form ``[filename.txt]`` the contents of the specified filename are used for the instead.

 If any of the text values in the corresponding tables have curly braces, the ``--loom-markers`` option can be used to provide values for the names specified in between the braces.
 It is expected to be a string in the format: